vega-holdings/grok-image-saver/README.md

 saves to your download dir.

-if it doesn't download them all hit the rescan button after all chats load.
+if it doesn't download them all hit the rescan button after all chats load. apparently works on the images tab (but it won't save prompts there)

 goon harder.